 - If the weather is bad (snowing or raining) on the day on which work was to be performed, it may need to be rescheduled.
 Your PCO will provide more information on this.

 - Plan to be out of the home for up to four days.
-Depending on a number of factors, the fumigant will need to be held in the structure for 16 to 30 hours.
+Depending on several factors, the fumigant will need to be held in the structure for 16 to 30 hours.
 Following that the structure will need to be aerated for at least 12 hours.
 NEVER attempt to return to the home until it has been certified safe for reentry by the fumigator.

 - Remove all food and medicines from the home, or, if instructed by your PCO, seal these in fume bags.